 Then there is everyone’s favorite free channel, Crackle.
 Crackle provides quality TV and movies for free.
-Currently you can watch seasons of Chosen, Seinfeld, The Shield, and many other amazing shows.
+Currently, you can watch seasons of Chosen, Seinfeld, The Shield, and many other amazing shows.
 You could also kick back and watch a movie.

-Smart TV vs Roku
+Smart TV vs. Roku

-Roku Vs Cable
+Roku vs. Cable TV

 The Roku experience is much different.
 It’s an active viewing experience.
 The content is on individual channels that you’ve selected to be on your Roku.
 It’s a much more personalized way to watch TV and movies.